ivardesign/viva-la-vue-workshop/README.md

 + In your browser, try typing in the <input> box again.
   + WHOA! firstName is being updated EVERYWHERE our “firstName” variable is being used!

-Temporarily:
   + For fun, you can use it many times.
 Try temporarily putting in your vue file:
   `<h2>{{ firstName }} {{ firstName }} {{ firstName }}</h2>`
   + Then try typing in your `<input>` field (in your Browser again).
 They all update.